clairey-zx81/json-model/TUTO.md

 }
 ```

-The object properties are directly mapped to simple values: `""` stands for any string,
+Object property names are directly mapped to simple values: `""` stands for any string
 and `[ "" ]` an array of any number of strings, thanks to type inference.
 The `?` sentinel character in the `"?friends"` property name indicates an _optional_ property,
-other properties are _mandatory_ by default.
+whereas other properties are _mandatory_ by default.

 Let us check that our initial value matches the model by invoking the `jmc` command: